Interactive Charts and Highlights

 - Trends in food insecurity in U.S. households with children

-- Food insecurity and very low food security by education, employment, disability status, and labor force characteristics
+- Food insecurity and very low food security by education, employment, and disability status

 - Food security in the United States: How do States compare?